 - 1. Each Conference participant has only one vote.
 RD alternates and ZD alternates are considered to be the same "member" as their respective RD and ZD when acting as a participant. - 2.
 No member may speak on a motion more than once until others who wish to speak have had a chance to do so. - 3.
 Members may speak for a maximum of two minutes each time they are recognized by the facilitator.
 The facilitator may extend the time limit when they believe such action is warranted.
 Otherwise, the Conference must make a decision to extend time limits in order to increase the amount of time for each participant. - 4.
-When an item has consensus in an initial straw poll, the WSC Cofacilitator will announce that as a decision, unless amendments to the motion have been made in which case the body must first dispense with the amendments. - 5.
-When a motion has consensus in the initial straw poll, the body may decide not to consider any amendments to the motion. - 6.
-Every main motion and amendment to a main motion must be submitted no less than sixty days in advance of the WSC opening day and forty-five days in advance of the interim WSC.
+When an item has consensus in an initial straw poll, initial debate is limited to no more than two speakers who are not part of the consensus.
+If consensus remains, the second straw poll will be considered a vote (a decision).
+Debate only occurs if necessary.
+The facilitator may extend that number if they believe such action is warranted. - 5.
+When an item has consensus in the initial straw poll, the body may decide not to consider any amendments to the motion. - 6.
+Every main motion and amendment to a main motion must be submitted on a WSC Motion Form and submitted no less than fifteen days in advance of the WSC opening day.
 Motions and their intents should be stated in a clear and concise manner.
-The names of the members proposing the motion must be included.
+The names of the members proposing and seconding the motion must be listed on the form.
 Motions presented by the World Board do not require a second.
 When the motion has been introduced and seconded, it will be displayed so that it is visible to all members.
 At that point, the motion belongs to the Conference and must be disposed of in some manner. - 7.
 Once a motion belongs to the Conference, discussion follows only if necessary.
 Amendments, as appropriate, may be applied to the main motion and must be disposed of in some manner before a decision is made on the main motion.
 If a motion has consensus in the initial straw poll, however, the body may decide not to entertain any amendments on that motion.
 Debate should focus on the merits of the motion or amendment and bring up points that have not already been made.
 Members should speak to a motion or amendment only after being recognized by the facilitator. - 8.
 The Conference may decide to replace or amend motions that have been presented based on prior discussions.
-When the motion is presented, the WSC Cofacilitator may offer a replacement or amendment, or offer a suggestion to the Conference during the discussion of a motion.
+When the motion is presented, the facilitator may recognize any participant offering a replacement or amendment, or offer a suggestion to the Conference.
 If supported by two-thirds of the Conference, the replacement/amendment will be accepted.
-The WSC Cofacilitator may interrupt this simplified process at any time they believe such action is warranted.
+The facilitator may interrupt this simplified process at any time they believe such action is warranted.